ozziexsh/comit-react/lessons/04-html-tables/readme.md

-# Exercise 04 - HTML Tables
+# Lesson 04 - HTML Tables

 The `<table>` element represents tabular data — that is, information presented in a two-dimensional table comprised of rows and columns of cells containing data.